nate-parrott/lettercrap/README.markdown

 # Lettercrap

-_Lettercrap_ is a Javascript library that generates dynamic ascii art on the web.
+_Lettercrap_ is a Javascript library that generates dynamic ascii art on the web, using an image mask.
 It looks like this:

 <img src="https://raw.githubusercontent.com/nate-parrott/lettercrap/gh-pages/crap.gif" width="400px">